nba-emu/NanoBoyAdvance/DREAMCAST.md

 2. Pick a fixed in-game scene per ROM (e.g. a specific level intro or a heavy battle/effect screen) and reach it the same way each time.
-3. Enable **Show FPS** and let the scene run untouched for ~30 seconds, then record the steady-state FPS reading.
+3. Enable **Show FPS** and let the scene run untouched for ~30 seconds, then record the steady-state FPS and `PG` readings.
 4. Repeat across the Accuracy / Balanced / Speed profiles, changing only the profile between runs.
 5. Note the lowest profile that holds ~59.7 FPS for that scene; that is the